oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 ### Downloads

-**[Click Here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/expense-tracker-1.sql)** to download the completed application.
+**[Click Here](files/hol15.sql)** to download the completed application.

 ## Task 1: Create the Application
-In this lab, you create a new application named Expense Tracker.
+In this lab, you create a new application named **Expense Tracker**.

-1. If you have not already logged into your Oracle APEX workspace, sign in using the workspace name, email, and password you signed up with.
+1. If you still need to log into your Oracle APEX workspace, sign in using the workspace name, email, and password you signed up with.

     ![Sign In](images/signin.png " ")